VISITOR RESTRICTIONS & REQUIREMENTS

-- Two visitors may visit 24/7 for a patient who is actively dying/end of life.
-A one-time visit may be approved for up to two additional visitors and may include visitors less than 18 years of age when accompanied by an adult
+- Four visitors may rotate (2 visitors at a time) 24/7 for palliative patients.
+Four visitors may visit 24/7 for a patient who is actively dying/end of life.
+This may include visitors less than 18 years of age when accompanied by an adult

-- If a patient has planned withdrawal of life support, four visitors can attend, two at a time
+- If a patient has planned withdrawal of life support, four visitors can attend

 - One support person for a pregnant patient going to OBT/Scheduled C-section/Induction/Post-Partum